step-security/harden-runner/README.md

 ## Why

-Compromised dependencies and build tools typically make outbound calls to exfiltrate data or credentials, or may tamper source code, dependencies, or artifacts during the build.
+Compromised dependencies and build tools typically make outbound calls to exfiltrate credentials, or may tamper source code, dependencies, or artifacts during the build.

 Harden-Runner GitHub Actions installs a daemon that monitors process, file, and network activity to: